SyedAbbas-02/Diabetes_prediction_project/README.md

 # 🩺 Diabetes Prediction Web Application with AI Chatbot

-A machine learning–based web application that predicts **diabetes risk** based on user health data.
-Also provides an **AI chatbot assistant** for interactive guidance.
+A machine learning–based web application that predicts **diabetes risk** based on user health data & also provides an **AI chatbot assistant** for interactive guidance.

 ---